 1. Thian Hock Keng Temple

-This one goes to the top of the pile purely as it holds a special charm for us location wise: it’s down the road from HoneyKids’ HQ, so we know just how fabulous it is on a daily basis!
-With its Southern Chinese architecture, and originally completed way back in 1842 (no, kids, we don’t remember it being built), Thian Hock Keng (pictured top) is one of the oldest Hokkien temples in Singapore.
+With its Southern Chinese architecture, Thian Hock Keng (pictured above) is one of the oldest Hokkien temples in Singapore – it was originally completed way back in 1842 (no, kids, we don’t remember it being built).
 The main temple is dedicated to Ma Zu, the Taoist Goddess of the Sea (the area used to be a coastal road back before land reclamation started!), and the smaller temple at the back is dedicated to Guan Yin, the Buddhist Goddess of Mercy.

 158 Telok Ayer Street; www.thianhockkeng.com.sg